 I found that it gave me a whole expansion of my universe.
 Besides health and fitness, I became more aware of my community, of nature around me, and of the elevation that it gave to my body and mind.

 More about the Quad Cities Bike Club:

-2014 marked its 50th year as a Quad City institution.
-And in the realm of the nation’s organized bicycling organizations, the Quad Cities Bicycle Club stands out both for its longevity and its total membership.
+In the realm of the nation’s organized bicycling organizations, the Quad Cities Bicycle Club stands out both for its longevity and its total membership.
 Perhaps because it embraces the whole area, it has become one of the larger bike clubs in the entire nation, outdistancing even some major metropolitan areas, such as Milwaukee, Wisconsin.

 Why so large?
 Two reasons, in my opinion (others will beg to differ): one – RAGBRAI.
 And two – the many, many small local group bike rides covering most of our unique geography.

 RAGBRAI’s connection with the bike club is that the club has through the years made it very easy to do the ride across Iowa.
 With buses, bike transportation, campsites, and tender loving care it has drawn ordinary bicyclists from all over the nation into the club’s friendly embrace.

 The QCBC is almost as close as you can get to a national bicycle club – even if many of its members live far from the Quad Cities.